wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-example.md

 ### Find Operation

 !!!
 Note
-    In order to find documents by ObjectId the find query payload should be in the following format.
+    In order to find documents by ObjectId, the find query payload should be in the following format:

-    ```
+    ```json
     {
         "query": {
             "_id": {